quantummind/caltech_covid_19_modeling/README.md

 ## Collaboration and external code

 As this research problem relates to an immediate public health concern, we do not wish to restrict teams from using whatever resources possible to construct the best models they can.
 As such, teams are allowed to collaborate as much as they want, up to and including exchange of code.
 Students are also allowed to examine and make use of code which has been publicly posted by research groups from other universities who have been working on COVID modeling.
 The only condition is that if a team uses any code they did not write (outside of standard data science or ML packages), they must post a link to that code publicly on the Piazza forum and also mention it in their progress report.
-We ask under the honor code that challenge participants do not blindly copy and paste code which they do not understand.
+We ask under the honor code that participants do not blindly copy and paste code which they do not understand.

 # License Information